 Discover What P3PE Is All About

-Over the last 27 years, Cassandra Cunningham, the owner and coach of P3PE School of Physical Education in Philadelphia, Pennsylvania has developed youth and adult athletes as well as students at the club, high school, collegiate, and international levels.
+Over the last 30 years, Cassandra Cunningham has developed youth and adult athletes as well as students at the club, high school, collegiate, and international levels.

-She was able and continues to instill the signature philosophy of the three Ps—Prior Proper Planning—which is based around organization, professionalism, and communication.
+She was able and continues to instill the signature philosophy of the” Three P’s” — Prior Proper Planning — which is based around organization, professionalism, and communication.

-The Three Ps Prevent the Two Ps
+The Three P’s Prevent the Two P’s

-Prior proper planning prevents poor performance.
+Prior Proper Planning prevents Poor Performance.
 By highlighting this, P3PE is promoting good habits that teach athletes and coaches the importance of time management and etiquette.

 Fitness and Personal Development Training